Krystabelle22/End-of-Phase-3-Project/README.md

 # End-of-Phase-3-Project
-### This section should contain:
-1. Overview
+## Overview
+This project aims to develop a predictive model that determines whether an order will be on time or delayed based on key factors such as delivery distance, order time, and customer ratings.
+The model will provide insights and recommendations to improve delivery efficiency and reduce delays.
+This section includes a more in-depth explanation of the methodology and analysis used.

-2. Business and Data Understanding
+## Business and Data Understanding
+### Stakeholder Audience
+The primary stakeholders for this project include:

+- Logistics Managers – To optimize delivery scheduling and improve efficiency.
+- E-commerce Platforms – To enhance customer experience by reducing late deliveries.
+- Data Scientists & Analysts – To refine predictive models and enhance business intelligence.

+### Dataset Choice
+The dataset used in this project contains historical order records, including delivery times, order details, and customer feedback.
+Key features include:

+Order Timestamp – When the order was placed.
+Delivery Time – Actual time taken to deliver.
+Distance – Between the warehouse and customer location.
+Customer Ratings – Feedback on service quality.

+## Modeling Approach
+To develop a predictive model that classifies orders as on-time or delayed, we follow these key steps:
+1. Import Necessary Libraries
+Load essential Python libraries for:

+- Data analysis (pandas, numpy)
+- Data visualization (matplotlib, seaborn)
+- Machine learning (scikit-learn)

+2. Load and Inspect Dataset
+Check dataset structure, missing values, and feature distributions.

+4. Perform Exploratory Data Analysis (EDA)
+Visualizations: Analyze delivery time distributions, feature correlations, and outliers.
+Feature relationships: Explore dependencies between distance, time of day, and order delays.

+6. Data Cleaning & Preprocessing
+Handle missing values through imputation or removal.
+Encode categorical variables and normalize numerical features.

+8. Feature Engineering
+Create new features like delivery speed and order volume.
+Convert timestamps into meaningful insights (e.g., peak vs. off-peak hours).

+10. Train-Test Data Splitting
+Split dataset into training (80%) and testing (20%) sets.

+12. Build a Baseline Model
+Train an initial logistic regression model as a benchmark.

+14. Evaluate the Baseline Model
+Use metrics such as:
+- Accuracy
+- Precision & Recall
+- F1-score
+- Confusion Matrix
+-
+15. Model Iteration & Optimization
+Experiment with decision trees, random forests, and boosting algorithms.
+Tune hyperparameters for improved performance.

+16. Model Selection & Feature Importance
+Select the best-performing model based on evaluation metrics.
+Analyze which features influence delivery delays the most.
+Evaluation & Performance Metrics
+Compare different models based on:
+- ROC-AUC Score
+- Precision-Recall Curve
+- Confusion Matrix
+- Interpret results in the business context to recommend improvements.

+## Conclusion & Business Impact
+Key Takeaways: Insights into common delay patterns and optimization strategies.
+Actionable Recommendations:
+- Improve warehouse processing times.
+- Optimize delivery routes based on distance and traffic conditions.
+- Use real-time order tracking to notify customers.

+## Next Steps
+1) Deploy the model for real-time predictions.
+2) Automate model retraining to adapt to new order trends.
+3) Integrate with business intelligence tools for better decision-making.

+Remaining Tasks
 3. Explain your stakeholder audience and dataset choice here
 4. Modeling
 5. Evaluation
 6. Conclusion

-This section includes a more in-depth explanation of the methodology and analysis used.
-Steps to Build the Predictive Model
-In this notebook, the following steps shall be followed to develop a model that helps the business predict whether an order will be on time or delayed:

-Import Necessary Libraries: Import Python libraries required for data analysis, visualization, and modeling.
-Load and Inspect the Dataset: To understand its structure, features, and data types.
-Perform Exploratory Data Analysis (EDA): Analyze the distribution of key variables (e.g., delivery times, distance, ratings).
-Visualize relationships between features and the target variable: Identify trends, patterns, and potential outliers.
-Handle Missing Data and Data Cleaning: Identify and address missing or inconsistent data.
-Remove or impute missing values as necessary: Handle outliers or anomalies that may skew the analysis.
-Feature Engineering: Create new features (e.g., delivery speed, time of day) to enhance model performance.
-Transform existing features (e.g., encode categorical variables, scale numerical features).
-Split the Data into Training and Testing Sets: To evaluate model performance on unseen data.
-Build a Baseline Model: Train a simple, interpretable model (e.g., logistic regression) as a baseline for comparison.
-Evaluate the Baseline Model: Assess the baseline model's performance using appropriate classification metrics (e.g., accuracy, precision, recall, F1-score) and interpret the results in the context of the business problem.
-Iterate and Improve the Model: Experiment with more advanced models (e.g., decision trees, random forests).
-Tune hyperparameters to optimize model performance.
-Compare the performance of different models.
-Select and Finalize the Best Model: Choose the best-performing model based on evaluation metrics.
-Analyze feature importance to understand which factors most influence delivery delays.
-Communicate Results and Recommendations
-Summarize the findings and insights from the model.
-Provide actionable recommendations for the business to optimize delivery times and reduce delays.
-Save the Final Model.
-Export the final model for deployment using tools like joblib or pickle.